ShuTheWise/MyQem/README.md

 # MyQem
 Mesh simplification using Quadric Error Metrics written in C#/.NET.

+For more information about the algoritm check out the paper https://www.cs.cmu.edu/~./garland/Papers/quadrics.pdf

 ## Purpose

 This program can be used to simplify a triangular mesh to target number of triangles or using quality multiplier, the relationship is as follows: